AbdelhamidQ/dotfiles/README.md

 ## ✨ Features

 - **Zsh** with Oh My Zsh, enhanced with intelligent plugins
-- **Tmux** with TPM plugins and Tokyo Night theme for enhanced productivity
+- **Tmux** with TPM plugins and Minimal Theme for enhanced productivity
 - **Smart navigation** with `z` plugin integration
 - **Autosuggestions** and syntax highlighting for shell commands